 4. – The Vietnamese Language in Hanoi and Saigon Is Different

-The Vietnamese language dialect is not the same between north and south Vietnam.
-It is quite easy for north and south Vietnamese to understand each other, but some of the words they use and how they pronounce them are different.
+The Vietnamese language dialect is not the same between North and South Vietnam.
+It is pretty easy for North and South Vietnamese to understand each other, but some of the words they use and how they pronounce them are different.

 I have found that they are very particular about the Vietnamese tones for the language and how they are used in the north.
 I have not found this to be the same case in southern Vietnam.